1. How is Marriage Prep 101 different from church-based marriage preparation programs?

-2. How effective are marriage preparation classes in preventing divorce?
+2. How effective is the Marriage Prep 101 Premarital Counseling Program in preventing divorce?

-3. When is the best time to take a marriage preparation class?
+3. When is the best time to enroll in the Marriage Prep 101 Premarital Counseling Program?

 The best time to take the class is whenever you are most open to learning about your relationship and motivated to work on it.
 Of course, couples today are very busy–time is among the most challenging issues a couple can face in the first five years of marriage.
 We find that newlywed couples derive as much benefit to marriage preparation classes as pre-marital couples.
 However, it is important that you not wait too long because building a healthy relationship requires the very skills that we are teaching.